anio-software/enkore-private.target-js-factory/README.md

 >
 > It's best to avoid export names that start with an underscore.

-## Async/Sync Variant Files
+# Async/Sync Variant Files

 Async/Sync variant files are special files that contain the asynchronous as well as the synchronous implementation of an API/function in a single file.

-Those files start with two underscores `__` and end with either `.as.mts` or `.as.d.mts`.
+Those files must start with two underscores `__`, contain `XXX` exactly once, and end with either `.as.mts` or `.as.d.mts`.

+The `XXX` is expanded to nothing for the async version and expanded to `Sync` for the synchronous version.

+For example `__myFunctionXXX.as.mts` would create two files called `myFunction.mts` and `myFunctionSync.mts`.

+> ![NOTE]
-The underscores are there to discourage users from directly importing those files.
+> The underscores are there to discourage users from directly importing async/sync variant files.

-See, when you create an async/sync variant fourtune will automatically create two new files based on your source file.
+When you define an async/sync variant fourtune will automatically create two new files based on your source file (one for the async version and one for the sync version).

 These will be available at `#~synthetic/async.sync/<file-path>`.

-## APIs
+# APIs

 The realm exposes three main APIs that are all versioned under the same number.
 These APIs work dynamically (i.e. by just executing the project's code) as well as when bundling.
 Special measures are taken so that the resulting bundle size is optimized.

-### 🔌 Runtime API
+## 🔌 Runtime API

 The runtime API provides a way of handling logging.